brson/hackmd-collab/compile-time-2.md

 }
 ```

-Mutual dependencies are useful for reducing cognitive compleity by breaking up code, but as an abstraction boundary they are deceptive: they cannot be trivially reduced further into separate crates.
+Modules with mutual dependencies are useful for reducing cognitive complexity simply because they break up code into smaller units.
+As an abstraction boundary though they are deceptive: they are not truly independent, and cannot be trivially reduced further into separate crates.

 And that is because _dependencies between crates must form a directed acyclic graph (a DAG)_; they do not support mutual dependencies.